 Provide standing desks

 If you’re concerned about your employees’ health and well-being, then providing them with standing desks can be a good option.
-Using a standing desk can lower your risk for obesity, heart disease and back pain.
-And one study found that employees who use standing desks are 45% more productive than employees who sit during their entire shift.
+Using a standing desk can burn calories; lower the risk of obesity, heart disease, and back pain; and increase your metabolism.
+One study showed that those who use a standing desk at work burn an average of 170 more calories per day than employees who sit.

 Of course, some employees may not want to stand at their desks all day.
 Companies like Varidesk offer adjustable desks so employees can alternate between sitting and standing throughout the day.